 The standard working method at the UT is that a Risk Assessment (RA) is carried out on all activities.
 In this case, the use of a drone.
 This reveals the risks and the necessary measures to ensure a safe working environment within the context of applicable legislation and regulation.
 The HSE coordinator of the faculty or department must be involved in this.

-If legislation or regulations lead to practical problems, a working method will be drawn up in consultation with the safety officer at HR-HSE that is at the very least equivalent and is coordinated with authorised parties if necessary.
+If legislation or regulations lead to practical problems, a working method will be drawn up in consultation with the safety officer at HR-Health & Safety department that is at the very least equivalent and is coordinated with authorised parties if necessary.

 The starting point is and remains: preventing incidents and hazardous situations.